-All persons with a bachelor's degree in music from an accredited college, university, conservatory, or its demonstrated equivalent, are eligible to apply for admission to the Graduate Division of the Jacobs School of Music, which administers master's degrees, doctoral degrees, and diploma programs.
-Students with a non-degree based conservatory education (resulting in advanced diplomas in performance, music history, and music theory) who can satisfy an undergraduate equivalent in music may be considered for entrance into the Master of Music program with the consent of the Jacobs School of Music Admissions and Recruitment Committee, and the director of graduate studies.
+All persons with a bachelor's degree in music from an accredited college, university, conservatory, or its demonstrated equivalent, are eligible to apply for admission to the Graduate Division of the Jacobs School of Music, which administers master's degrees, doctoral degrees, diploma programs, and graduate certificates.
+Bachelor's degree equivalency is determined by the Indiana University Office of International Services for applicants who have completed their undergraduate studies abroad.

+Students with a non-degree based conservatory education (resulting in advanced diplomas in performance, music history, and music theory) who can satisfy an undergraduate equivalent in music can be considered for entrance into the diploma programs of the Graduate Division, while bachelor equivalency is required for entrance to the master's program.